pranav-vaniya/UntitledOS/README.md

 <br>

-To have a look at the system, simply execute the run script in the parent directory:
+To have a look at the system, simply execute the make in the parent directory:
 ```
-./run.sh
+make
 ```

 <br>